The University of British Columbia (Vancouver Campus)

 Department of Sociology

-Review of applications will begin on September 16, 2019 and will continue until the positions are filled.
-These positions are subject to final budgetary approval.
+This position is subject to final budgetary approval.
 Salary is competitive and commensurate with qualifications and experience.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Métis, Inuit, or Indigenous person.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents of Canada will be given priority.